 Companies that are growing or already trading overseas often carry out PEST analyses.
 A PEST (short for “political, economic, social and technological”) analysis helps you consider your business’s place in the world from the perspective of events you have little or no control over.

-Carrying out regular PEST analyses will help you answer the following questions and provide the information you need to plan for unexpected events:
+Carrying out regular PEST analyses will help you address the following factors and provide the information you need to plan for unexpected events:

 Overseas acquisitions are another way to go global